wdpypere/docs-test-comps/docs/CCM/element.md

 - createElement($config, $ele\_path)

-    Create a new Resource or Property object, depending on the type of the element given by $ele\_path.
+    Create a new Resource or Element object, depending on the type of the element given by $ele\_path.
 The $config parameter is a Configuration object with the profile.
 The $ele\_path parameter is the element's configuration path (it can be either a Path object or a string).